Prajwalkadam29/repo-documentation-generator/README.md

 ---

-## ⚙️ Configuration (.env)
+## ⚙️ Configuration (.env & application.properties)

+### 1. API Keys (.env)
 The application requires API keys and tokens to function.
-Create a `.env` file in the root directory.
+Create a `.env` file in the root directory to store your sensitive credentials:
 ```
 # AI API Keys
 GOOGLE_API_KEY=your_google_gemini_key